Zukkari/nirdizati-training-ui/README.md

 Goal of this project is to remake UI for Nirdizati training component.
 As a result, Nirdizati Training UI will be remade into more user-friendly and intuitive system.

+## About this project

+This project contains UI of predictive monitoring web application that can be found [here](https://training.nirdizati.org/)

+## Setting up

+### Prerequisites

+Currently application building process is reliant on a [plugin](https://github.com/Zukkari/SASS-compile-maven-plugin) that compiles SASS to CSS.
+Once this plugin is installed in your local maven repository, you can configure the application.

+### Configuration

+The main configuration file is ```config.xml``` found in resources folder of the project.
+It contains various settings that can be changed when running the application.
+Most notable of those are directories that will be used by the application (found under the node ```directories``` node).
+Those should be configured to be existing paths on the filesystem, otherwise application will not be able to start up.

+### Building

+Application is built using [Maven](https://maven.apache.org/) build system.
+Once Maven is installed on your system, you can package the project into a ```war``` package by running ```mvn package``` inside the root directory of the project.
+Please note that the application is relying on ZK EE repository, which requires an access key.

+### Deploying

+Once application is built it can be deployed to a regular Java servlet container.
+We are running this on Tomcat 8.5, so other applications are not tested.

 ## Student project contest info
 Poster repository can be found [here](https://github.com/Zukkari/nirdizati-poster).